tsc-buddy/AzureGBC2018/README.md

 ![alt text](/Images/redgreen.png)

+As there is no Recovery plan setup, the VM at the destination will not have a public ip address for you to access it via.
+Should you wish to login to the VM after the failover.
+You will need to create a new Public IP address and associate it with the VM.

+If the VM is in a running state, Azure has finished the replication job.

+### Well Done!!!

-So you have successfully replicated workloads within Azure ASR.
-The process you under took is similar to what you would go through in the event of replicating workloads from on-prem.
-Your next steps would be to look into some of the content below, get familiar with the scenario specific to your environments and look work through the plan // prep // execute approach of ASR.
+So you have successfully replicated workloads within Azure using ASR.
+The process you under took is similar to what you would go through when replicating workloads from on-prem.
+Your next steps would be to look into some of the content below, get familiar with the scenario specific to your environments and work through the plan // prep // execute approach of ASR.

+The content will go into some Recovery plan designs and how you would use Azure Automation to orchestrate failover of your workloads.

 Good Luck and thanks for following.